PierreColombo/PierreColombo.github.io/_pages/about.md

 <span style="color:red">Abo</span>ut My Research ...
 ------
 Advanced techniques in Deep Learning (DL) have brought significant improvements in NLP.
 The transformers architectures are becoming increasingly scalable, facilitating their use in applications to critical systems.
 However, many concerns have been raised about their potential failures: large neural networks are not trustworthy enough, limiting their adoption in high-risk applications.
 This is because the behaviors of large neural networks remain poorly understood, and an essential line of search consists in designing tools to make them more reliable.
 My research interests lie in this field which I think is instrumental for the responsible adoption of promising NLP methods.
-More specifically, I have some preliminary results and plan to work on three research axes:
+More specifically, I work on three research axes:

-1. **Robustness** Making NLP systems more robust by detecting data drifts and harmful adversary attacks;
+1. **Robustness**.
+Making NLP systems more robust by detecting data drifts and harmful adversary attacks;

-2. **Fairness** Developing tools to measure bias and correct them;
+2. **Fairness**.
+Developing tools to measure bias and correct them;

-3. **Evaluation** Investigating new ways for properly evaluating systems in the age of multi-criterion requirements.
+3. **Model Evaluation**.
+Investigating new ways for properly evaluating systems in the age of multi-criterion requirements.

 <span style="color:red">Con</span>tact